A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Discussion

-\textbf{Human-Centered T2I Evaluations with Stakeholders.} We found that each participant in our study was interested in exploring and evaluating a different capability of the model, which uncovered numerous technical challenges and domain-specific risks.
-Despite including quality feedback questions for each generation in our user interface, participants did not utilize them as they were not aligned with what they really wanted to audit: the ability to generate contrast-enhanced CT scans, the resolution of the images (similar to~\citet{brisco2023exploring}'s observation), or the misrepresentation of image findings.
+\textbf{Human-Centered Evaluations of T2I GenAI with Stakeholders.} As an outcome of conducting exploratory model prompting with key stakeholders, we observed how each participant in our study was interested in exploring and evaluating a different capability of the model.
+Unlike the formative interviews, where users could not prompt the model, the exploratory model prompting study design allowed us to uncover numerous technical challenges and domain-specific risks.
+For example, it helped expose that the thumbs-up/down feedback mechanisms offered for each generated image in the interface did not address what participants really wanted to audit, which was the ability to generate contrast-enhanced CT scans, the resolution of the images (similar to~\citet{brisco2023exploring}'s observation), or the misrepresentation of image findings.

-We also learned that CT scan impressions can be subjective, making it important to be concerned about the demographics of the radiologists who wrote the reports for the training data.
+We also learned that CT scan impressions can be subjective, making it important to be concerned about the expertise of the radiologists who wrote the reports for the training data.
 Using reports by trainees or unverified by multiple radiologists could introduce inconsistencies that can impact the reliability of the model.
 All of these challenges are difficult to quantitatively capture; however, conducting exploratory human-centered AI evaluations to simultaneously elicit this will be useful to the advancement of RAI.

 Lastly, unlike many existing risk taxonomies and evaluations for T2I models, we observe a specific set of risks that the radiologists were primarily concerned about: distilling incorrect information and losing exposure to real CT scans during training.
 These risks represent unintentional harms that could come about from this technology being widely available in practice.
 It is interesting that more granular risks or harms, such as various forms of bias, were not acknowledged by the participants.
 Despite this, it will be critical to identify domain-specific biases that arise with domain-specific T2I models and innovate solutions to mitigate them.